scfrsn/Wizard/README.md

 - [ ] French
 - [ ] Spanish

 I don’t have plans to translate beyond the languages mentioned above.
-If you’d like to submit a translation, download _locale_english.json_ to use as a template.
+If you’d like to submit a translation, download _resources/locales/locale_english.json_ to use as a template.